-The main code change proposals involve battery control strategies and the battery round trip efficiency (RTE).
+The main code change proposals include the inclusion of standalone storage, battery control strategy updates and software enhancements.
+Adding a standalone storage compliance option would expand the compliance credit to non-solar PV paired battery systems and would adapt battery control strategies for standalone storage operation.
 The "Time of Use" (TOU) operational control strategy would be updated to more closely align with utility TOU periods and to minimize TDV costs (Pacific Gas and Electric 2020, San Diego Gas and Electric 2020, Southern California Edison 2020).
 To improve the battery control strategy compliance verification process, thorough definitions of each control strategy would be added to the battery compliance form.
-Round trip efficiency requirements in JA12 would be clarified through the inclusion of a RTE test standard.
-In addition, an RTE user input option would be added in the CBECC-Res compliance software to more easily define performance.
-CBECC-Res would enforce the JA12 minimum RTE requirement by not providing compliance credit for non-JA12 compliant battery storage systems.
-In addition to battery control and performance, a new safety standard would be referenced to align with global safety standards, and interconnection and enforcement sections in JA12 would be updated with clarifying language.
+A Round Trip Efficiency (RTE) user input option would be added in the CBECC-Res compliance software to more easily define performance.
+CBECC-Res would enforce the JA12 minimum RTE requirement by not providing a compliance credit for non-JA12 compliant battery storage systems.
+A new safety standard would be referenced to align with updated industry safety standards, and interconnection and enforcement sections in JA12 would be updated with clarifying language.
+Battery ready buildings would be added as an alternative compliance pathway to minimum solar zone area requirements.
 These proposed changes would apply to the battery storage system compliance option, and affect new construction, additions, and alterations in the single family residential sector.

-HPWH Load Shifting

-In 2020, the Energy Commission will be moving towards adding a compliance credit for LSHPWHs by adopting Joint Appendix JA13 (Qualification Requirements for Heat Pump Water Heater Demand Management Systems).
-The Energy Commission opened a docket for this measure in October 2019 and in February 2020 uploaded the draft JA13 for public review and comment (California Energy Commission 2020b).
-The draft JA13 posted has benefited from extensive input from a range of stakeholders.
-The proposed 2022 LSHPWH submeasure is planning to expand the (anticipated) scope of the 2020 compliance credit by recognizing increased benefits associated with an Advanced Load Up strategy whereby the HPWH storage tank is heated up on a daily basis to utilize excess midday solar PV generation, and largely eliminate any HPWH demand later in the day (during the utility peak period).
+In July of 2020, the Energy Commission approved a compliance credit for LSHPWHs by adopting Joint Appendix JA13 (Qualification Requirements for Heat Pump Water Heater Demand Management Systems).
+The Energy Commission had previously opened a docket for JA13 in October 2019 and in June 2020 uploaded a final draft version of JA13 (California Energy Commission 2020b) for approval.
+The proposed 2022 LSHPWH submeasure is planning to expand the magnitude of the recently adopted compliance credit by recognizing increased benefits associated with a Load Up strategy whereby additional energy is stored in the HPWH tank in advance of the utility peak period.
+This new approach is being called the Basic Plus Load Up strategy.
+To maximize compliance flexibility, three configurations of the Basic Plus measure are proposed: Basic Plus-1 would involve onboard control logic to control tank overheating during favorable time of use operating periods, Basic Plus-2 would credit larger volume HPWHs due to increased thermal storage capacity, and Basic Plus-3 would recognize the benefit of HPWHs with storage tank temperatures maintained at least 10°F above the default water heater set point temperature.

 This submeasure would remain a compliance option and would apply to residential scale HPWHs installed in single and multifamily buildings, with applicability in new buildings, additions and alterations.

-HVAC Load Shifting